Search

 Emma, 17, came to Centrepoint after experiencing a breakdown in the relationship with her mum, which meant she had to leave the family home.
 She began sofa surfing, moving between family and friends, and occasionally spending nights on buses.
 Her social worker became aware of her living situation and made a referral to Centrepoint and soon she was moved into her own flat within a supported home.
 Despite only being at the home for a few weeks, Emma has settled in well to her new space is already taking strides towards finding a job and becoming independent in the future.

-Mustafa's story: Keep on learning and be responsible for yourself
+Adam's story: Keep on learning and be responsible for yourself

 Sophie Hornby

-Mustafa, 22, came to the UK under humanitarian protection in 2021 and was moved into care.
+Adam, 22, came to the UK under humanitarian protection in 2021 and was moved into care.
 When he turned 18, he had to leave his home and struggled to find accommodation through the council.
 He reached out to the Centrepoint Helpline, explained his situation and after a few months was moved into a Centrepoint supported home.
 Since then, he has been attending college and is beginning to look for jobs to support him as he begins to move into a home of this own.

 Young man smiling